LCrawford13/pendulum/README.md

 ## Setup

+If you just want to use the GUI, go to the latest release, download pendulum.zip, unpack, and run pendulum.exe.

-To install, clone the repository:
+Otherwise, clone the repository:
 ```shell
 git clone https://github.com/LCrawford13/pendulum.git
 ```